-Our trees are available in the following types:
+Our apple trees are available in the following types:

-Miniature tree (M27 Rootstock), Dwarf Tree (M9), Semi Vigorous Tree (M26), Vigorous tree tree (M106), Very vigorous tree (M25), Cordon Tree, Mini Cordon Tree, Supercolumns, Stepover Tree, Half Standard, Espaliers and Fans.
+Miniature Apple Tree (M27 Rootstock), Dwarf Apple Tree (M9), Semi Vigorous Apple Tree (M26), Vigorous Apple Tree (M106), Very Vigorous Apple Tree (M25), Cordon Apple Tree, Mini Cordon Apple Tree, Supercolumns Apple Tree, Stepover Apple Tree, Half Standard Apple Tree, Espaliers Apple Tree and Fans Apple Tree.

 Chris Bowers have a great range of apple trees for sale, which are suitable for planting in regular gardens of all sizes throughout the UK.
-Our trees come in an extensive range which includes established and new varieties which are suitable for planting in a range of soil and climatic conditions.
+Our trees come in an extensive range which includes established and new varieties which are suitable for planting in a range of soil and climatic conditions so if you are looking to buy apple trees you have come to the best place!

 Most of the apple trees which we sell are E.M.L.A. virus tested - so you can be sure that you're buying premium trees which will produce high quality fruit year after year in line with our Gold Health Standard and Guarantee.